mmhuss/getting-and-cleaning-data/CodeBook.md

 The accelerometer (`acc`) and gyroscope (`gyro`) measurements are 3-axial (`XYZ`) and are available as time domain signals (`t`) and frequency domain signals (`f`).
 The acceleration signals were further divided into body (`Body`) and gravity (`Gravity`) acceleration signals.
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (`Jerk`) and the magnitude of these three-dimensional signals was calculated using the Euclidean norm (`Mag`).

+Note that the variables are normalized and bounded within [-1,1].

 The following variables were obtained for each direction (`XYZ`) and domain (`t` und `f`):

 * `BodyAcc`